-Basically, Stitch Fix is a service that shops for you based on your style preferences and sends you clothing to check out and purchase.
-Stich Fix users have to pay a styling fee of $20 which can apply to their purchase if they decide to buy any clothing items the stylish picks out.
-If they decide to pass on the items, they can but still have to pay the $20 styling fee.
+Basically, Stitch Fix is a service that shops for you based on your style preferences and sends you clothing to check out and buy.
+Stich Fix users have to pay a styling fee of $20 which can apply to their purchase if they decide to buy any clothing the stylist picks out.
+If they choose to pass on all the items in a shipment, they can, but they still have to pay the $20 styling fee.

-You can order your clothing ‘fix’ whenever it’s convenient for you or set up automatic shipments whether it’s every 2-3 weeks, every month, or every three months.
+You can order your clothing ‘fix’ whenever it’s convenient for you or set up automatic shipments for every 2-3 weeks, every month, every other month, or every three months.

 The True Cost of Stitch Fix

-From the outside looking in, Stitch Fix sounds like a great service.
+From the outside looking in, Stitch Fix looks like an excellent service.
 Having a personal stylist shop for you and handpick clothing items that match your preferences certainly sounds like the royal treatment.
-While I still like clothes, I find it hard to make time to shop and sometimes just don’t want to deal with the hassle.
+While I still like clothes, I find it hard to make time to shop, and sometimes I just don’t want to deal with the hassle.

-However, once I tried Stitch Fix and realized how much it would really cost me, I realized I probably couldn’t afford it.
-Sure Stitch Fix only charges a base fee of $20 per shipment every time you order a fix.
-However, the clothing they send you often costs way more than that, and while applying $20 as a discount to the final price might help, it doesn’t change the fact that the average Stitch Fix piece costs $55.
-When you buy all 5 pieces that Stitch Fix sends you, you’ll receive 25% off your purchase but you could very well be paying $100+ for a single outfit.
+However, once I tried Stitch Fix and saw how much it would really cost me, I realized I probably couldn’t afford it.
+Sure, Stitch Fix only charges a styling fee of $20 per shipment every time you order a fix.
+However, the clothing they send you often costs way more than that.

 If you don’t have that type of money to dish out regularly, Stitch Fix may not be the right service for you.
-On the bright side, there is a cheaper version of Stitch Fix and some additional alternatives to look into.
+On the bright side, there is a cheaper version of Stitch Fix and some additional alternatives to consider.

 The Cheapest Alternative Option to Stitch Fix

 Having a personal stylist and clothing sent straight to your door sounds nice, but you must realize that you have to pay extra for this type of convenient service.
-If you figure your money would be best spent elsewhere in your budget or you just don’t shop much to begin with, consider buying your clothes online for cheap at stores like ThredUp and Twice.
-Granted, these stores offer gently used clothing, everything is in good condition and they even offer brand names.
+If you figure your money would be best spent elsewhere in your budget or you just don’t shop much to begin with, consider buying your clothes online for cheap at stores like ThredUp.
+Granted, these stores offer gently used clothing, but everything is in good condition, and they even offer brand names.

 Plus, by shopping online, you can save time and the hassle associated with searching for deals in retail stores.